harsha-sam/twitter-dia/readme.md

 This command will set up all the necessary services and start the application.

-`docker-compose up --build`
+`docker-compose up -d`

 ## Usage

-Once the application is running, navigate to `http://localhost:4000` in your web browser to access the web interface.
+Once all the services are running, navigate to `http://localhost:4000` in your web browser to access the web interface.

 - **Login**: Login to access the main features.
 - **Post a Tweet**: Enter your thoughts and see real-time sentiment analysis results.